Crouch End Festival Chorus is one of Britain’s leading symphonic choirs with a reputation nationally and internationally for its eclectic repertoire.

 Based in north London it was founded in 1984 by tenors David Temple and John Gregson to sing Verdi’s Requiem at Hornsey Town Hall as part of the Crouch End Arts Festival.

-The Chorus promotes its own concerts at major venues such as the Barbican and Royal Festival Hall in London, while also celebrating its local roots with performances in Muswell Hill, Crouch End and Highgate.
+The Chorus promotes its own concerts at major venues such as the Barbican and Royal Festival Hall in London, while also celebrating its local roots with performances in Alexandra Palace Theatre and Highgate.

-The choir has been playing a leading role in classical and popular music for more than three decades.
+The choir has been playing a leading role in classical and popular music for almost four decades.

-In 1997, the choir reached the Top Ten in the US Billboard Charts with its Cinema Choral Classics CD.
+In 1997, the choir reached the Top Ten in the US Billboard Charts with its Cinema Choral Classics CD which led to international acclaim.

 Crouch End Festival Chorus sang at the National Maritime Museum to welcome in the new Millennium with celebrated artists including Eurythmics, Bryan Ferry and Lesley Garrett.